Lin-Buo-Ren/hunspell-dictionaries-snap/README.md

 - If the upstream rejects the PR:
     - [ ] Ask a [Snapcrafters admin](https://github.com/orgs/snapcrafters/people?query=%20role%3Aowner) to fork your repo into github.com/snapcrafters, transfer the snap name from you to snapcrafters, and configure the repo for automatic publishing into edge on commit

-* [ ] Ask a [Snapcrafters admin](https://github.com/orgs/snapcrafters/people?query=%20role%3Aowner) to fork your repo into github.com/snapcrafters, transfer the snap name from you to snapcrafters, and configure the repo for automatic publishing into edge on commit
+* [x] Ask a [Snapcrafters admin](https://github.com/orgs/snapcrafters/people?query=%20role%3Aowner) to fork your repo into github.com/snapcrafters, transfer the snap name from you to snapcrafters, and configure the repo for automatic publishing into edge on commit - [link](https://forum.snapcraft.io/t/pleaes-transfer-hunspell-dictionaries-to-snapcrafters/7166)
 * [ ] (Skipped, no celebration required for content snaps)Ask the Snap Advocacy team to celebrate the snap - [link]()

 If you have any questions, [post in the Snapcraft forum](https://forum.snapcraft.io).